 Failte!
 Welcome 👋🏻

 "Leabhar Linn" is an Irish language pun.
-"Labhair" is the verb to speak, so "Labhair linn" means "Speak to us", while the word Leabharlann means Library.
+"Labhair" is the verb to speak, so "Labhair linn" means "Speak to us", while the word Leabharlann usually means Library.
 Get it?!
-Proud of that one! 😂
+I'm pretty proud of that one! 😂

 📖 Book 1 - Heartstopper by Alice Osema, translated by Eoin Mc Evoy